-Provide electronic alarms and clear labels on doors that cannot be viewed directly from the control point.
+Provide electronic alarms, and clearly labels on doors with appropriate identification of its purpose, that cannot be viewed directly from the control point.

 3-2.2.6 Interior Design

 Use materials and finishes that accommodate many different uses.
 Try not to use materials that are specific to one function as a permanent application, except where the specific activity requires special flooring, such as gymnasiums and group exercise areas, e.g., aerobics rooms where flooring must meet DIN (Deutsches Institute fur Normung) standards.
 Locally determine whether to include center or perimeter court logos/designs.
 Options may include the base logo, e.g., Kunsan Wolfpack logo, Air Force logo, or other locally approved logo/design.
 Refer to the Room Finish Schedule (separate file) for additional information.